defactor-com/documentation/docs/cp-pools/front-end-ui/dashboard.md

 ![Supplied Rewards](../../../static/img/front-end/cp-pools/cp-pools-dash-my-stats-supplied-rewards.png)

-- **Total Rewards Received** → Rewards already distributed to your supplied positions.
+- **Total Rewards Received** → Rewards already distributed to your supplied positions (The total amount of rewards you have already received from your supplied liquidity).
-- **Expected Rewards** → Future rewards based on active liquidity.
+- **Expected Rewards** → Future rewards based on active liquidity (The projected rewards you are expected to receive from your supplied liquidity).

 ### My Pools